This website uses cookies

 /assets/us_illinois/

-The JavaScript was only lightly obfuscated, common wrappers, junk variables, but not encrypted or minified.
+The JavaScript was only lightly obfuscated — common wrappers, junk variables — not encrypted, not minified.
+Readable with a little patience.

 • Credit card validation (Luhn check, CVC rules)

-• Submission logic POSTing to: /app/(with a dynamic url)
+• Submission logic POSTing to a dynamic /app/ endpoint

 3. Understanding the Backend Requirements